swittk/ezmedicationinput/README.md

 ### Next due dose generation

 `nextDueDoses` produces upcoming administration timestamps from an existing FHIR `Dosage`.
-Supply the order start, the reference window, and a clinic configuration that defines anchor times.
+Supply the evaluation window (`from`), optionally the order start (`orderedAt`), and clinic clock details such as a time zone and event timing anchors.

 ```ts
 import { EventTiming, nextDueDoses, parseSig } from "ezmedicationinput";